greiginsydney/Intervalometerator/README.md

 The Intervalometerator (aka "intvlm8r") is a flexible, low-cost time-lapse camera controller for DSLRs.

 It came into being after we were unable to find a suitable time-lapse controller for a planned time-lapse shoot for which we wanted the image quality of a DSLR.
-The first unit deployed is recording the construction of a friends' house in rural New Zealand, off-grid and with no network connectivity.
+The first unit deployed is recording the construction of our friends' house in rural New Zealand, off-grid and with no network connectivity.

 At its heart are two micro-controller boards, each serving a specific purpose.
 An <a href="https://www.sparkfun.com/products/11114https://www.sparkfun.com/products/11114" target="_blank">Arduino Pro Mini</a> is the master, with a battery-backed external real-time clock signalling it to wake the camera and fire the shutter.
 A <a href="https://www.raspberrypi.org/products/raspberry-pi-zero-w/" target="_blank">Raspberry Pi Zero W</a> provides a web-based "front-end" where all configuration and management takes place.
 An I2C communication bus between the micros handles the higher-level intercommunication, with 3 digital IO lines between them providing 'wake' and 'shutdown' signalling.
 The digital IO reduces the risk of drive corruption as the power-hungry Pi's power is applied and removed under the Arduino's control.